• Menu

 Hot Bourbon Toddy with text overlay.

-Warm up with this Bourbon Hot Toddy inspired by the classic American spirit of the Kentucky Bourbon Trail.
-In addition to being an ideal holiday or cold-weather drink, a hot toddy is a popular cure for colds and sore throats.
+Warm up to winter with this Bourbon Hot Toddy inspired by the classic American spirit of the Kentucky Bourbon Trail.
+In addition to being an ideal holiday or cold-weather drink, a hot toddy is popular for soothing sore throats and colds.

 While it’s not going to solve any medical conditions, its soothing warmth of honey, spices and lemon might help you feel better!